If you were here sitting in front of me, I’d probably act a little awkward at first and then start talking… a lot… because that is what I do.

 I love to sew and craft… I used to be a “Disney Geek” but kind of lost interest over time.
 Once in a while it pops back up though.
 Hmm… I’m sure there is other stuff.
 Oh, obviously, I like to blog.
 You probably figured that out though.

-Almost forgot, I have an autoimmune disease.
-One doctor calls it Rheumatoid Arthritis.
-Another Lupus.
-I’m allergic to the sun, which is weird, huh?
+Almost forgot, I have a few autoimmune diseases.
+I’m also allergic to the sun, which is weird, huh?
 I firmly believe that God is in the process of healing me though!
 But if you see the blog drop off for a bit here and there, that may be why.

 By now, we’d probably have to move along… So I’d ask you if you would want to join our ladies prayer group on Facebook, Women On The Warpath.
 We have monthly prayer days, but we all pray for each other all month long in between.
 We also have #WorshipWednesday (#WorshipWednesdayWoot) where we recently began sharing our favorite songs that have helped us get through the last week.
 I’d tell you to keep in touch until next time and say it was nice meeting you… and then I’d walk away thinking, “Yep, they think I’m a freak!”
 And you would.
 And that would be okay. 🙂